 - You are separated or going through a divorce

 - You are required to pay child support, alimony or payments for division of property

 - You have a tumultuous relationship with an ex-spouse or ex-business partner

 Maybe you don’t have many issues at all when you file for bankruptcy.
 If that is the case, then you can expect your fees to be straight-forward.
-But, as you face more issues, expect the fees to increase with each problem that you are confronted with because it adds to the complexity of your case which requires more time and effort from your attorney.
+But as you face more issues, expect the fees to increase with each problem that you are confronted by because it adds to the complexity.
+If nothing else, that adds to the time and effort required of your attorney.
 A typical price range for a Chapter 7 case is $500 to $2,200 with the average being $1,200 to $1,500.

 Other factors that can affect your fees include where you live and the experience of the attorney.
 It is best to consult with an experienced attorney who can answer your questions and walk you through the process.